LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/KnowledgeBase/knowledgecenteroverview.md

 sitesection: Documents
 categoryname: "Agent Experience & Bots"
 documentname: Conversation Builder
-subfoldername:
+subfoldername: Knowledge Base
-permalink: conversation-builder-components-knowledge-base-overview.html
+permalink: conversation-builder-knowledge-base-overview.html
 indicator: both
 ---

 The Conversation Builder Platform's Knowledge Base tool allows you to export an existing Knowledge Base or create new Knowledge Base articles which will then be processed by our NLU engine.
-This allows your bot/automation to leverage [intents](conversation-builder-overview-intent-builder-overview.html) and [entities](conversation-builder-overview-entities-overview.html) in order to recommend the most accurate Knowledge Base articles to an inquiring user.
+This allows your bot/automation to leverage [intents](conversation-builder-intent-builder-overview.html) and [entities](conversation-builder-intent-builder-entities.html) in order to recommend the most accurate Knowledge Base articles to an inquiring user.
 FAQ automations and Agent Advisor widgets are driven by a Knowledge Base full of these articles, intelligently delivering the right content to the user at the right time.

 ### Adding a Knowledge Base